evancz/guide.elm-lang.org/README.md

 # An Introduction to Elm

 **Elm is a functional language that compiles to JavaScript.** It competes with projects like React as a tool for creating websites and web apps.
+Elm has a very strong emphasis on ease-of-use and quality tooling.

+This guide will:

+  - Teach you the fundamentals of programming in Elm.
+  - Show you how to make interactive apps with *The Elm Architecture*.
+  - Emphasize the principles and patterns that generalize to programming in any language.

+By the end I hope you will not only be able to create great web apps in Elm, but also understand the core ideas that it is built upon.

 ## Why a *functional* language?

 On some level, functional programming is not that important for Elm.
-Elm is *really* about making delightful apps quickly.
+Elm is *really* about making apps quickly.
 It is about maintaining great codebases as projects evolve and grow.
-Ultimately, it is about making excellent products and making them well.
+Ultimately, it is about making delightful products and making them well.

 So forget about functional programming.
 Elm is about: